manhhoang/learn-cucumber/README.md

-# Learn Cucumber
+# Learn TinkerPop

 ## Running...

-You can build a jar file with `gradle build`, then run it with `java -jar build/libs/com.jd.gradle-0.1.0.jar`, alternatively use `gradle bootRun` to use the spring boot runner (the terminal will hang whilst this runs, stop with `CTRL-C`).
+You can build a jar file with `gradle build`, then run it with `java -jar build/libs/com.jd.gradle-0.1.0.jar`, alternatively use `gradle bootRun` to use the spring boot runner.

 You can see the running application at `http://localhost:8080/hello-world`.